Upgrading from earlier versions¶

 - the internal Context API now enforces String keys everywhere, this may break custom Context implementations at compile-time.

-invalid reference events are now more sparsely sent; they're not sent if any of the following conditions is met:
+- invalid reference events are now more sparsely sent; they're not sent if any of the following conditions is met (the 1.x behavior did send invalid reference events in all those cases):

 - the reference is a quiet reference